lofar-astron/DP3/docs/doxygen/design.md

 - Only one spectral window can be handled.

 ## Built-in steps
-DP3 contains built-in steps that are linked together and process one time slot at a time.
-This way, DP3 is therefore suitable for large measurement sets.
+DP3 contains built-in steps that are linked together in a linked list, where each step processes one time slot at a time.
+This way, DP3 is suitable for large measurement sets.
 All the built-in steps derive from the [Step](@ref dp3::steps::Step) class.
 Its inheritance diagram shows all step types, including the built-in steps.